elmorenox/c4_deployment-3/README.md

 - You need full control of repo.
 (If you want to deploy with Jenkins select admin:repo_hook)
 - SAVE THE TOKEN, you wont be presented with the token again

+## Jenkins contd

 Create your pipeline

 - Navigate to 'New Item'
 - Select Multibranch pipeline
 - Name your pipeline
-- Definition
 - You'll see an option called branch sources.
 Choose GitHub and enter your GitHub link and credentials.
 - Under the Github section
 - Click on 'Add' under the credential drop down, select Jenkins
 - Click on the Kind dropdown select 'Username with password'